 An automation app similar to Automate.
 Automate supports plug-ins made for Locale.

 An internet media type is a standard identifier used on the internet to indicate the type of data that a file contains.
+See IANA Media type registry for more information, with a list of common MIME types.
+See mimeType function.

 The unique identifier of an application package.